- This event has passed.

 As all educators know, young children are natural scientists!
 Driven by their innate curiosity, they explore, experiment, and ask questions as they learn about the world around them.
 In this way, scientific inquiry and understanding begin in early childhood.
 Providing children with active and participatory music experiences can be an enjoyable way to support the development of scientific thinking and understanding in fun and developmentally appropriate ways.

-In this edWebinar, Jackie Jacobs, Director of Music Together of Fairfield County, CT, will explore the National Science Teachers Association’s key principles to guide the learning of science among young children and discuss how music experiences can support these principles.
-She’ll demonstrate how songs, rhythmic chants, instrument play, and other music activities can support many of the science benchmarks listed in state early learning standards that have a science domain.
+In this edWebinar, Ellen Acuna, In-School Services Representative and Teaching Specialist, explores the National Science Teachers Association’s key principles to guide the learning of science among young children and discuss how music experiences can support these principles.
+She demonstrates how songs, rhythmic chants, instrument play, and other music activities can support many of the science benchmarks listed in state early learning standards that have a science domain.

-You’ll leave this edWebinar with new musical tools to use to support young students’ engagement in scientific exploration and understanding, laying the foundation for future science learning in K-12.
-This session will be of particular benefit to educators working with toddlers, preschoolers, and kindergartners.
-There will be time to get your questions answered after Jackie’s presentation.
+Learn new musical tools to use to support young students’ engagement in scientific exploration and understanding, laying the foundation for future science learning in K-12.
+This recorded session will be of particular benefit to educators working with toddlers, preschoolers, and kindergartners.

 About the Presenter

-The edWebinar recording will be posted to this page the day after the presentation.
-Join the Music in Early Learning community to network with educators, participate in online discussions, receive invitations to upcoming webinars, and view past webinars to earn CE certificates.
+Join the Music in Early Learning community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, and view past edWebinars to earn CE certificates.

 At Music Together, we understand the importance of music in early childhood—from birth, in fact.
 Because the truth is, most people are born with enough music aptitude to play in a symphony orchestra when they are adults, if they choose.
 But first we must learn how to “speak music”—to take the musical instrument we all have, ourselves, developing that musical capacity from a very young age.
 The sounds we make, our movements, our rhythms—these are the building blocks of music and of early childhood learning.
 And that’s what Music Together is all about.